 An executor does not have to accept the role however if they propose to decline, this should be done at the earliest available opportunity and certainly before a grant of probate is issued.

 Obtain Death Certificate

 Often this is sourced for the deceased’s family by the funeral director.
 The certified death certificate can in most cases be obtained on line payment of the appropriate fee to the registrar for births, deaths and marriages in the state where the deceased died.

 Appoint a Solicitor

 In most cases, a solicitor should be appointed.
-If probate or letters of administration is required, you will definitely need a solicitor.
-Likewise if the estate consists of multiple assets including real estate or investments.
+If probate or letters of administration are required, you will definitely need a solicitor.
+This also applies if the estate consists of multiple assets including real estate or investments.
 The solicitor can do as much or as little of the administration as you prefer.

 There are a variety of “housekeeping” duties that should be attended to as soon as convenient: redirect mail; cancel drivers licence; cancel Centrelink payments; claim medical expenses from Medicare and private health fund; and cancel health insurance and claim refund.

 Administering the estate

 The following is a step by step guide through each item you will need to turn your mind to during the course of the administration.